Exploring 11 Types of Drones: Features and Functions

 11. GPS Drone

-The drone will fly itself to a specified point, then return and land automatically at a specified location.
+The drone will fly to a specified point, then return and land automatically at a specified location.

 The problem with using a GPS drone for filming is that it’s not very flexible.